- Explore Pablo Picasso's home town, Málaga

-Pick up your rental car and head out of Málaga, west along the Costa del Sol (Sun Coast) to the coastal town of Marbella, long renowned for its micro-climate and its draw of the rich and famous.
-Take a stroll along the promenade working your way down to the Puerto Banus luxury marina.
-Here you will walk the "Golden Mile" of glamorous designer shops and upscale restaurants.
-Find a seafront restaurant that suits your taste and enjoy the view over the Mediterranean.
+Pick up your rental car and head west along the Costa del Sol (Sun Coast) to Marbella, long renowned for its microclimate and draw of the rich and famous.
+Take a stroll along the promenade, working your way down to the Puerto Banus luxury marina.
+You can walk the "Golden Mile" of glamorous designer shops and upscale restaurants here, stopping at a seafront restaurant that suits your taste and enjoying the view over the Mediterranean.

-After lunch, continue your journey and head inland, navigating the hairpin turns as you work your way up and over the mountains to the mountaintop city of Ronda and your hotel.
-The capital of the Pueblos Blancos (White Towns), Ronda will be your home base for the next three nights.
-Drop your luggage off and settle into your hotel before venturing out to explore the town, its spectacular views and the rural way of life.
+After lunch, continue your journey and head inland, navigating the hairpin turns as you work your way up and over the mountains to the city of Ronda and your hotel.
+The capital of the Pueblos Blancos (White Villages), Ronda will be your home base for the next three nights.
+Drop your luggage off and settle into your hotel before venturing out to explore the town, its spectacular views, and the rural way of life.

 Day 4: Explore Ronda

 Take the morning to explore Ronda and its environs with a hike through the stunning landscape.
 You'll want to have your camera with you as the area is home to spectacular vistas.
-There are a number of great hiking and walking routes to choose from, though a great place to start is hiking to the bottom of the El Tajo Gorge and the Río Guadalevín (river).
+There are several great hiking and walking routes to choose from, though a great place to start is hiking to the bottom of the El Tajo Gorge and the Río Guadalevín.

 There are alternative options to take advantage of if you're feeling more adventurous, like visiting Via Ferrata for rock climbing, canyoning, and kayaking.

-After breakfast, leave Ronda behind and drive to Grazalema in the heart of the Sierra of the same name with various peaks towering over this captivating and picturesque Pueblo Blanco (white village).
-Stretch your legs and wander the narrow streets perusing the shops selling local goods including leather, cork, cheese, and honey.
-Take the time to explore Grazalema, perhaps picking up some snacks for the road before stopping to enjoy lunch in a nearby restaurant.
+After breakfast, leave Ronda behind and drive to Grazalema in the heart of the mountains of the same name, with various peaks towering over this captivating and picturesque White Village.
+Stretch your legs and wander the narrow streets, perusing the shops selling local goods, including leather, cork, cheese, and honey.
+Take the time to explore the town, perhaps picking up some snacks for the road before stopping to enjoy lunch in a nearby restaurant.

-This morning, you'll drive into downtown Jerez de la Frontera, commonly referred to as Jerez, for a special visit to see the spectacular dancing horses of the Royal Andalusian School of Equestrian Art.
-You'll also be able to explore the academy grounds, set in a 19th-century palace and visit the saddlery, training area, carriage museum, and academy museum.
+This morning, you'll drive into downtown Jerez de la Frontera, commonly called Jerez, for a special visit to see the spectacular dancing horses of the Royal Andalusian School of Equestrian Art.
+You'll also be able to explore the academy grounds, set in a 19th-century palace, and visit the saddlery, training area, carriage museum, and academy museum.

 Day 7: Day Trip to Cádiz

-After breakfast, head south to Cádiz to meet your guide for a private tour of this fascinating ancient port city.
-Said to be one of the oldest continuously inhabited cities in Western Europe, Cádiz is home to a plethora of well-preserved historical landmarks, charming colonial architecture, and stunning views.
-Jutting out into the Atlantic on a thin strip of land, your guide will take you throughout the city covering the main attractions while sharing anecdotes and histories of past and present along the way.
+After breakfast, head south to Cádiz to meet your guide for a private excursion in this fascinating ancient port city.
+Said to be one of the oldest continuously inhabited cities in Western Europe, Cádiz is home to well-preserved historical landmarks, charming architecture, and stunning views.
+Jutting out into the Atlantic on a thin strip of land, your guide will take you throughout the city, covering the main attractions while sharing anecdotes and stories of past and present.

-After the tour, make your way to a highly recommended restaurant before making the short trip back to your hotel in Jerez.
+After the walk, make your way to a highly recommended restaurant before returning to your hotel in Jerez.
 Make your last evening in Spain count, perhaps taking in a flamenco show over a selection of tapas.

 Make your way back to Málaga and to the airport.
-If there's time before your return flight home, spend a couple of hours wandering Málaga's historic core, stopping to watch passersby from a café or to visit Pablo Picasso's former home.
-When you're ready, head to the airport to drop off your rental before boarding your flight.
+If there's time before your return flight home, spend a couple of hours wandering Málaga's historic core, stopping to watch passersby from a café, or visiting Pablo Picasso's former home.
+When you're ready, head to the airport to drop off your rental with enough time before your flight.